I played a LOT of baseball (and later, softball) in my life.

 We were facing a pretty tough team & they had Big John on the mound.

 A hard-throwing lefty, he could really bring the ball in a hurry.
-Besides, he was throwing “illegally” (a rule that was rarely enforced by the umps), something that greatly helped his tremendous speed.
+Besides, he was throwing “illegally” (as per ASA/American Softball Association rules, a clear violation that was often ignored by the umps), something that greatly helped his tremendous speed.

 First time up, I run the count to 3-0.
 I’ve always had a pretty good eye at the plate.